SiENcE/ultima_underworld_strings_tools/README.md

 - Don't remove the ending pipe character (`|`) if present
 - Adding new blocks or changing block IDs is not recommended

+### Editing Conversations

+When modifying conversation assembly files:
+- Keep label definitions intact (lines ending with `:`)
+- Instructions should maintain proper format (opcode with/without operand)
+- Branches and jumps reference labels by name
+- Don't modify the `Import` section comments as they're used by the compiler

 ## Technical Details

+### STRINGS.PAK Format

 STRINGS.PAK uses Huffman compression with the following structure:
 - File header with Huffman tree nodes